MALCOLM BURRAGE LANG. SC(G).

 Lurie wrote “Before his marriage he (Malcolm) had composed choral and other works, including an oratorio, Medea, [see above] which was sung by the Cecilia Society.
 It was during the performance of this work in Philadelphia that he met his wife, who was singing in it.
-They were married in 1910.
-After this date, Mr. Lang continued teaching and conducting, but he did not compose any more.”
+They married in 1910.
+After this date, Mr. Lang continued teaching and conducting, but he did not compose anymore.”
 (Lurie, 10) [But his Burlesque was performed in 1922]

 Owen records that:

-Since 1916 many members of the church had been expressing a desire to return to a volunteer chorus choir, and Miss Vaughan’s choir may have been the impetus.
+Since 1916 many members of the church had been expressed a wish to return to a volunteer chorus choir, and Miss Vaughan’s choir may have been the impetus.
 In 1920, the choir was completely reorganized by Dr. Richard C. Cabot, who had accepted the assignment on the condition that Malcolm Lang and the paid quartet be asked to resign.
 Dr. Cabot’s new choir was made up entirely of men, many of them students from Harvard and M.I.T.
-After its establishment, leadership was turned over to the church’s regularly appointed organist.
-The new choir, which sang at the morning services, often numbered 24 or more men, and continued on well into the 1950s.
-“He [Malcolm] played regularly at King”s Chapel for many years, until he became involved in an obscure quarrel, and after that at a fashionable church in Brookline.”
-(Lurie, p.
-10) Actually he moved to Dorchester before he served in Brookline.
-“Mr. Malcolm Lang, for many years organist and director of music at King”s Chapel, has given up his work there to become organist and director of music at the First Parish Church in Dorchester, the old-time Unitarian place of worship at Meeting House Hill.
-He will begin his new responsibilities next Sunday at the church, of which the Rev. Harry Foster Burns is minister.”
-(Herald, November 5, 1920, p.
-12, GenealogyBank)
+After its establishment, leadership was given to the church’s regularly appointed organist.
+The new choir, which sang at the morning services, often numbered 24 or more men and continued on well into the 1950s.
+“He [Malcolm] played regularly at King’s Chapel for many years, until he became involved in an obscure quarrel, and after that at a fashionable church in Brookline.”
+(Lurie, 10) Actually he moved to Dorchester before he served in Brookline.
+“Mr. Malcolm Lang, for many years organist and director of music at King’s Chapel, has given up his work there to become organist and director of music at the First Parish Church in Dorchester, the old-time Unitarian place of worship at Meeting House Hill.
+He will begin his new responsibilities next Sunday at the church, of which the Rev. Harry Foster Burns is the minister.”
+(Herald (November 5, 1920): 12, GB)

 Among the items in the Lang Manuscripts is a set of brass band parts for a march that Malcolm wrote entitled Liberty Fight.
 The parts included are: Piccolo, 1st.
 Clarinet, 2nd.
 Clarinet, E flat Clarinet, Solo Cornet, 1st.
 Cornet, 2nd. and 3rd.
 Cornet, 1st. and 2nd.
 E flat Horn, 3rd.
 E flat horn, Baritone, Bass Trombone, Basses, Bassoons, Snare Drum, and Bass Drum and Cymbal.
-From the title one assumes that the piece was written during the First World War.
+From the title, one assumes that Malcolm wrote the piece during the First World War.

-The Herald printed Malcolm”s photo with its story “Negro Glee Club Will Sing Today.”
-While he was still organist of King”s Chapel Malcolm took on the directorship of an all black choir, the Columbia Glee Club which rehearsed on Sundays-the group had been in existence for about twenty years.
-“It is made up entirely of colored men who range in their every-day interestes up and down the scale from the ablest Negro surgeon oin Boston to stenographers holding unimportant and not-too-well paid jobs..”
+The Herald printed Malcolm’s photo with its story “Negro Glee Club Will Sing Today.”
+While he was still organist of King’s Chapel Malcolm took on the directorship of an all-black choir, the Columbia Glee Club which rehearsed on Sundays-the group had been in existence for about twenty years.
+“It is made up entirely of colored men who range in their every-day interests up and down the scale from the ablest Negro surgeon in Boston to stenographers holding unimportant and not-too-well paid jobs..”
 Malcolm was quoted as saying that the choir “represented the best blend of voices he has ever heard.”
-(Herald, November 9, 1919, p.
-26, GenealogyBank)
+(Herald (November 9, 1919): 26, GB)

 Malcolm was part of the “Committee on Music” which advised the Overseers of Harvard in 1921.